BatchGeometryFactory

 Customization: If you want to customize the batch geometry, then you must also define your draw call issuer.

-inBatchID Support: If you specified an inBatchID
+inBatchID Support: If you specified an inBatchID attribute in the batch-renderer,

 then this will support it automatically.
 The aggregate-uniforms pipeline doesn't need a custom